Forgetme1985/Distributed_System/README.md

 2) There are some already shell files for testing:
 RMIRegistry

 CalculatorServer

 CalculatorClient

-In order to run shell files in the mac terminal: sh RMIRegistry.sh sh CalculatorServer.sh sh CalculatorClient.sh
+In order to run shell files in the mac terminal:

+open the new terminal: sh RMIRegistry.sh

+open the new terminal: sh CalculatorServer.sh

+open the new terminal: sh CalculatorClient.sh

 note: CalculatorClient.sh file is the script to run for testing 4 clients.
 IDs: client1, client2, client3 and client4; also with 4 testings file: testing1.txt